 80. What is the Standard Utility Allowance and what is Heat and Eat?

 The standard utility allowance (SUA) is a fixed dollar amount for a household’s heating and utility expenses used in the calculation of shelter expenses for SNAP benefits.
 106 C.M.R. §§ 364.400(G)(2), 364.945.
 The dollar value of the SUA applies statewide and is not tied to what you actually pay in monthly oil, gas, electricity or other utilities.
-It is an annualized amount to help simplify the calculations.

-• Heating (or air conditioning) SUA – currently $860.
+- Heating (or air conditioning) SUA – currently $852.
 This is used for households that incur heating or air conditioning costs separately from their rent.
-This includes public or subsidized housing tenants if your housing authority charges you for heat, or for use of an air conditioner (either excess electricity or a usage or maintenance fee).
+This includes public or subsidized housing tenants if your housing authority charges you for heat, or for use of an air conditioner or a maintenance fee.
+You also get this SUA if you receive or have received Fuel Assistance (also called Low Income Home Energy Assistance Act or LIHEAP payments) in the last 12 months - even if your heat is included with your rent.
+LIHEAP can cover part of your rent if your rent exceeds 30% of net income.

-• Non-heating SUA – currently $525.
+- Non-heating SUA – currently $520.
 This is used for households that incur utility expenses but not heating or air conditioning costs.
 Utility expenses can include electricity (non-heating), cooking gas, garbage collection, and water and sewer fees passed onto tenants.

-• Telephone-only SUA – currently $60.
+- Telephone-only SUA – currently $59.
 This is used for households that incur only telephone costs (cell phone or landline, but not phone cards) and do not pay any of the other utilities listed above.

 You also get the full SUA even if you live with another household and pay part of the utilities.
-106 C.M.R. § 364.410(B)(2).
-You should also get the SUA in the SNAP math, even if you pay $0 in rent but are responsible for utility costs where you live (e.g. off-season caretaker of a home).
+106 C.M.R. §364.400(G)(3).You should also get the SUA in the SNAP math, even if you pay $0 in rent but are responsible for utility costs where you live (e.g. off-season caretaker of a home).

 The “Heat and Eat” Fuel Assistance Program

-This H-EAT payment is put on your EBT card, once every 12 months.
+This H-EAT payment is put on your EBT card once every 12 months.
 You can use this money to buy supplies such as light bulbs, flashlights, or blankets.
 If the H-EAT payment increases your SNAP you will get a notice from DTA.
 DTA should automatically issue another $21 H-EAT payment annually if you are eligible for this special payment.

 SNAP households who do not receive the H-EAT payment are:

-• Bay State CAP (SSI) households,
+- Bay State CAP (SSI) households,

-• homeless households (who get a special homeless income deduction), and
+- homeless households (who get a special homeless income deduction), and

 DTA Online Guide